-On November 5, 2020, the Company's Board of Directors approved an amendment to the 2014 Plan, to allow grants of Restricted Stock Units ("RSUs").
+On November 5, 2020, the Company's Board of Directors approved an amendment to the 2014 Plan, to allow for grants of Restricted Stock Units ("RSUs").
 Subject to vesting requirements set forth in the RSU Award Agreement, one share of common stock is issuable for one vested RSU.
-On November 5, 2020, the Board of Directors authorized the following RSUs to be granted under the amended 2014 Plan: (i) a total of 43,527 RSUs to certain executive officers as one-time retention incentive awards, and (ii) a total of 91,338 RSUs to certain key employees as annual equity compensation of which 45,652 were performance-based RSUs and 45,686 were time-based RSUs.
-On April 29, 2021, an additional 18,312 time-based RSUs were authorized by the Company's Board of Directors to be granted under the amended 2014 Plan.
-On October 29, 2021, the Board of Directors authorized the following RSUs to be granted under the amended 2014 Plan: (i) a total of 97,828 RSUs to certain executive officers of which 48,914 were performance-based RSUs and 48,914 were time-based RSUs, and (ii) a total of 81,786 time-based RSUs to certain other key employees.
-The RSUs are subject to the terms and conditions provided in (i) the Restricted Stock Unit Award Agreement for time-based awards ("Time-based Award Agreement"), and (ii) the Performance Restricted Stock Unit Award Agreement").
+On April 29, 2021, a total of 18,312 time-based RSUs were authorized by the Company's Board of Directors to be granted under the amended 2014 Option Plan.
+On October 29, 2021, the Board of Directors authorized the following RSUs to be granted under the amended 2014 Option Plan: (i) a total of 97,828 RSUs to certain executive officers of which 48,914 were performance-based RSUs and 48,914 were time-based RSUs, and (ii) a total of 81,786 time-based RSUs to certain other key employees.
+The RSUs are subject to the terms and conditions provided in (i) the Restricted Stock Unit Award Agreement for time-based awards ("Time-based Award Agreement"), and (ii) the Performance Restricted Stock Unit Award Agreement for performance-based awards ("Performance-based Award Agreement").
+On April 20, 2023, a total of 67,532 time-based RSUs were authorized by the Company's Board of Directors to be granted to the Company's four non-executive directors under the amended 2014 Option Plan.